Kitsonmorag/Windows-Forensic-/project-2-Analyzing-Windows-registry-for-evidences.md

 - ✅ **Knowledge:** Basic Windows/Registry concepts and CLI familiarity

 Tools:
+For this project, we will use the following tool:
+1. **Volatility**: An advanced memory forensics framework.

 - **Volatility** (Volatility 3 recommended for Python 3; Volatility 2 requires Python 2.7)
 - Optional: Registry Explorer, Rekall, Redline